 How, exactly, does storytelling benefit children?
-Here are some possible ways in which this ancient medium can have a positive impact.
+Here are some possible ways in which this ancient medium has a positive impact.

-As young children listen to a storyteller, they are hearing inflections in speech and are hearing words presented in a compelling and fascinating way.
-Older children can expand their vocabulary and learn drama skills that may serve them well if there is an acting career in their future.
+As young children listen to a storyteller, they’re hearing inflections in speech and words presented in a compelling and fascinating way.
+Older children can expand their vocabulary and learn skills that may serve them well if they decide to act in plays later.

 Storytelling opens children’s minds to other cultures and life philosophies; it develops the inner world of imagination and creative thinking.
-Children tap into that wonderful imaginative mind of theirs are they provide their own images to the plot.
+Children tap into their imaginative minds and provide their own imagery.
 Storytelling is also a way to bring history alive and inspire further exploration of historical events.

-If you are telling stories to a group of kids who aren’t all your own, stories about life in the past, in other cultures, or animals make good stories.
-Telling things from a unique point of view will get children to think about what life is like for others, a good precursor for developing empathy.
+If you’re telling stories to a group of kids who aren’t all your own, stories about life in the past, in other cultures, or animals make good stories.
+Telling things from a unique point of view will get children to think about what life is like for others, which is a good precursor for developing empathy.